Developer(s) – The Chinese Room & SCE Santa Monica Studio

 Designer – Andrew Crawshaw

 Developed as a spiritual successor to the game Dear Esther, and picked up by Sony after the developers failed to crowd-fund the game, Everybody’s Gone to the Rapture turned out to be one of these games that are driven solely by the story, and is told through a first-person perspective with a fairly sizeable open world with nothing to do in it but walk around.
-After first seeing this game announced back in E3 2014, I was quite excited about what potential this game had; even going so far as to list as one of my top ten most highly anticipated games at that time.
+After first seeing this game announced back in E3 2014, I was quite excited about what potential this game had; even going so far as to list it as one of my top ten most highly anticipated games at that time.
 Upon playing it, however, I was glad I didn’t pay any additional amount for it on top of my PlayStation Plus subscription.
 I was bitterly disappointed by this title.
 Ben Croshaw of The Escapist described this game as a “walking simulator”, and that’s all, and exactly what it is.

 Graphics – 8/10